-The doors to risers/meter cupboards appeared to be fire rated and incorporate intumescent strips and smoke seals and self-closers.
+The door sets to the common parts appeared to be fire rated and incorporate intumescent strips and smoke seals and self-closers.
+Some of the doors are provided with hold open devices.
 A2D should provide confirmation that the doors and door sets have been appropriately fitted, tested and certified to include product information, dates of fitment, competence of fitters, maintenance information, expected lifespan and correct installation.

-Riser access hatches to the lift lobby are area not of fire rated construction and should be upgraded accordingly.
-Refer to Action Plan At each floor level there are risers off the main common parts/lift lobby area.
-The risers are provided with vertical and not horizontal compartmentation.
-Uncertified fire stopping was evident within the risers.
+Refer to Action Plan